moorepants/anaconda-dee-config/README.md

-This repository houses the configuration files and scripts for building a TU Delft Conda-based standalone offline installer that includes annually requested software packages that extend the standard Anaconda installer.
+This repository houses the configuration files and scripts for building a TU Delft Conda-based standalone offline installer that includes annually requested software packages.
 This is suitable for installing on TU Delft's lab computers including those used for digital examinations.

 # Maintainers

 Current:

-- Jason K. Moore, 3mE, j.k.moore@tudelft.nl
+- Jason K. Moore, ME, j.k.moore@tudelft.nl
 - Jan-Maarten Brockhoff, ICT, J.J.M.Brockhoff@tudelft.nl
 - Kevin Geboers, Workplace Support Education, k.f.geboers@tudelft.nl

 Past:

 - Bart Gerritsen, EEMCS, b.h.m.gerritsen@tudelft.nl

+# Contributing

+Managing a large university-wide software distribution takes a large effort.
+At the minimum, we ask that you contribute by opening issues in this repository to report bugs and software/feature requests.
+At the maximum, help to collaboratively improve the distribution through merge requests and testing the build and installation.
+We will do our best to address issues and merge requests in a timely manner and will also provide commit rights to those that would like to help maintain this repository.
+Reach out if that interests you.

 # Revision history